Canada’s National Adaptation Strategy

 Governance and leadership

 Strong leadership, clear responsibilities, and accountability are needed to align and improve adaptation actions across society.
-Adaptation governance mechanisms can bring together governments with differing jurisdictions, Indigenous Peoples as rights holders, and perspectives of marginalized groups.
-Effective governance supports decisions to address climate impacts taking place now (e.g., heatwaves, wildfires, and floods) and slow onset changes that will worsen over time (e.g., sea-level rise, habitat change, and thawing permafrost).
-It also helps reduce the risk that action in one jurisdiction does not become a barrier or compromise solutions for adaptation for others.
+Adaptation governance mechanisms can bring together governments with differing jurisdictions, Indigenous Peoples and marginalized groups.
+Effective governance supports decisions to address climate impacts taking place now (e.g., heatwaves, wildfires, and floods) and slow-onset changes that will worsen over time (e.g., sea-level rise, habitat change, and thawing permafrost).
+Both immediate and slow-onset changes can affect an individual’s sense of place, culture and identity, and mental health and well-being.
+Effective governance also helps reduce the risk that action in one jurisdiction does not become a barrier or compromise solutions for adaptation for others.

-First Nations, the Métis Nation, and Inuit are distinct Peoples who have distinct identities and cultures, and experience different circumstances in relation to climate change adaptation.
-They hold rights and titles to lands and territories, and have unique cultural traditions, knowledge systems, worldviews, governance systems, and experience as stewards of their environment.
-They should each be supported and enabled to choose their own actions to build climate change preparedness in ways that align with their values and are effective and meaningful to their unique contexts.
-Supporting self-determined action across all five systems should include efforts to both provide opportunities and build capacity for First Nations, Métis Nation, and Inuit communities to be fully engaged, and to have the capacity, coordination, and shared information to support their own climate decision-making.
-The scope and range of these capacity needs varies widely from community to community, and relate closely to the equity objective.
+First Nations, Inuit and Métis have distinct identities and cultures, and experience different circumstances in relation to climate change adaptation.
+They hold rights and titles to lands and territories, and have unique cultural traditions, knowledge systems, worldviews, governance systems, and longstanding experience as stewards of the land.
+They must each be supported and enabled to choose their own actions to build climate change preparedness in ways that align with their values and are effective and meaningful to their unique contexts.
+Supporting self-determined action across the five systems should include efforts to both provide opportunities and build capacity for First Nations, Inuit and Métis communities to be fully engaged, and to have the capacity, coordination, and shared information to support their own climate decision making.
+The scope and range of these capacity needs varies widely from community to community, and must be carefully considered as we collaborate to increase climate resilience for all of Canada, as per the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

-The strength of our relationships and solidarity among members of a community, as well as extent of common resources available to plan and prepare for the impacts of climate change, are important determinants for effective adaptation.
-Our ability to cope with, withstand and recover from climate change impacts depends on the strength of our social connections, sense of belonging to our communities, and care for collective wellbeing.
-In turn, adaptation measures present an opportunity to improve community resources that build social cohesion as we experience inevitable climate impacts.
+The strength of our relationships and solidarity among members of a community, as well as the extent of common resources available to plan and prepare for the impacts of climate change, are important determinants for effective adaptation.
+Our ability to cope with, withstand, and recover from climate change impacts depends on the strength of our social connections, sense of belonging to our communities, and care for collective well-being.
+In turn, adaptation measures present an opportunity to improve community resources and support cultural practices that build social cohesion as we experience inevitable climate impacts.
+Climate change will affect cultures, language, and traditional livelihoods in the north; however, these unique factors (including an interconnected view of health and well-being) may also convey important adaptive capabilities that will benefit all Canadians.

-Sharing knowledge across borders, learning from international best practices, and improving inter-jurisdictional collaboration can help Canada learn from others as well as demonstrate international leadership.
+Sharing knowledge across borders, learning from international best practices, and improving inter-jurisdictional collaboration can help Canada learn from others and can position Canada as an international leader in climate change adaptation.

 Objectives